hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 all conceivable singular statements of fact
 - Psychologism: the doctrine that stms can be justified not only by stms but also by perceptual exp
 - Protocol sentences: sentences which represent experiences
+- Logical content: class of all non-tautological stms which are derivable from the stm in question
+- Empirical content of stm p: the class of its potential falsifiers

 # Content
 ## Preface